Azure/azure-saas/docs/azure-saas-docs/content/en/components/signup-administration.md

 This site also supports administrative functionality for global administrators to view and manage all tenants and users of the application.

+## Authorization
+using MSAL to auth and get token for admin service

 ## Design Considerations

 For ease of management, we have chosen to incorporate the global administrative functionality into this application.
 You may choose to separate this functionality into a different application if you require more administrative functionality than just tenant and user management.